9D/8N

 Walking on the way back from Phedang to Tsokha in spring

-2) Fall/Winter (Oct – Jan) treks for clear weather: From October to end of November.
-In the beginning of October clouds start moving out from this region and weather becomes clearer.
+Autumn/Fall – Winter (Oct to Jan) treks for clearer weather: Monsoon usually receeds by the end of September.
+From the beginning of October clouds start moving out from this region and the weather becomes clearer.
 November is particularly known for its crystal clear views of the mountains.
-From end of November it becomes very pretty cold at Dzongri.
-Also being high altitude the chances of snowfall can’t be neglected during late December and January.
+From the end of November it becomes pretty cold at Dzongri.
+Also being high altitude the chances of snowfall can’t be neglected from late December until February.

 juniper-kabru-peaks-at-dzongri-trek-in-fall